 Things to see here include a beautiful old pier and the famous Point Lonsdale lighthouse – a popular spot for wedding photographers.
 Perched high on the cliff the lighthouse has spectacular views and panoramic photo opportunities.

 There’s a lovely cliff path above Point Lonsdale beach that leads to the lighthouse and back beach.
-The back beach is a favourite with surfers.
-And at low tide non-surfers have fun hunting for crabs in the rock pools.
+A favourite with surfers, at low tide the Point Lonsdale back beach is a fun spot for hunting crabs in the rock pools.

 With the roar of the surf, coastal town vibe, and ocean breezes, Ocean Grove Victoria has been a favourite with families for generations.

-Grab your surfboard and hit the Ocean Grove beach.
-Or sign up for lessons at one of the many surf schools – they’ll have you catching waves in no time!
+Water lovers grab your surfboard and hit the Ocean Grove beach.
+Or alternatively, sign up for lessons at one of the many surf schools – they’ll have you catching waves in no time!

 There are several walking tracks offering good views of the beach.
-And a flourishing nature reserve where you can explore the plants and animals of the wetland area.
+And a flourishing nature reserve where visitors can explore the plants and animals of the wetland area.

 Bellarine Peninsula Wineries and Breweries

-You won’t go thirsty on the Bellarine where you’ll be spoiled for choice with locally made beers, ciders, and speciality wines.
+You won’t go thirsty on the Bellarine where you’ll be spoiled for choice with locally made beers, ciders, and specialty wines.

 Flying Brick Cider House

 Named for the yellow-tailed black cockatoo – a local bird with the nickname “Flying Brick” – the Flying Brick Cider House’s retro-inspired venue is popular with locals.